TAILBONE-jp/openai-api-client/README.md

 # OpenAI API Client Library
-Yet another OpenAI client for both frontend (ex.
-React) and backend (Node.js) with TypeScript.
+OpenAI API client synced with the latest schema.
+For frontend (ex.
+React) and backend (Node.js).
+Compatible with CommonJS & ESModules.
+Written in TypeScript.

 ### Features
 * Can use with both frontend and backend codes.
 * Dual package (CommonJS & ESModules)
-* Sync with the official [OpenAPI schema](https://raw.githubusercontent.com/openai/openai-openapi/master/openapi.yaml) provided by OpenAI.
+* Synced with the official [OpenAPI schema](https://raw.githubusercontent.com/openai/openai-openapi/master/openapi.yaml) provided by OpenAI.
 Current schema version is: 2.0.0
 * Streaming completions (`stream=true`) are supported.
 * Basic implementation for throttle management.
 You can implement your own logic if needed.